DZMM: COVID-19 and forced shutdown: 2020

-On March 20, 2020, DZMM made history with the use of Zoom videotelephony software for the Friday night broadcasts of Labor of Love, Saturday afternoon broadcasts of Usapang Kalye, Good Job and Omaga-Diaz Report simulcast on ANC, making it a pioneer among the country's news channels.

-On March 22, 2020, DZMM TeleRadyo moved to full 24/7 broadcasts provisionally on digital free-to-air and cable, with ANC programming being aired on Sunday late nights till 4:30 a.m.
-Mondays.

-On March 25, 2020, Headline Pilipinas aired for 90 minutes on DZMM TeleRadyo (and on ANC on Mondays, Wednesdays and Fridays) instead of the usual full hour as a provisional measure.
+On March 20, 2020, DZMM made history with the use of Zoom videotelephony software for the Friday night broadcasts of Labor of Love and the Saturday afternoon broadcasts of Usapang Kalye, Good Job, and the Omaga-Diaz Report simulcast on ANC, making it a pioneer among the country's news channels.
+On March 22 DZMM TeleRadyo also provisionally moved to full 24/7 broadcasts on digital free-to-air and cable, with ANC programming aired on Sunday late nights until 4:30 a.m. on Mondays.
+And on March 25 Headline Pilipinas aired for 90 minutes on DZMM TeleRadyo (and on ANC on Mondays, Wednesdays, and Fridays) instead of the usual full hour.

-On April 1, 2020, Kuwentuhang Lokal and Pasada 630 became the first DZMM programs to be aired fully using the Zoom platform.
-On the same day, DZMM Radyo Patrol 630 and DZMM TeleRadyo switched to a simultaneous telecast with the English language ABS-CBN News Channel (ANC) starting at 10:00 p.m. due to DZMM temporarily suspending its regular in-studio programming after asking all concerned on-duty personnel to go on self-quarantine for 14 days following their exposure to two suspected coronavirus cases.
-The studio and facilities of DZMM were vacated and immediately disinfected.
-Those who have not been exposed were asked to work from home.
-With this move, DZMM and DZMM TeleRadyo, as well as the provincial regional AM radio stations, became English-only as a provisional measure.
-From 5:30 p.m. to 10:00 p.m., the channel aired the best of ABS-CBN News and Current Affairs programming in their place with a 6:30 p.m. break for TV Patrol.

-On April 3, 2020, DZMM Radyo Patrol 630 and DZMM TeleRadyo resumed transmission, with all programming aired via the Zoom platform; as DZMM TeleRadyo shared infrastructure, graphics, and commercials from ANC.
+On April 1, 2020 Kuwentuhang Lokal and Pasada 630 became the first DZMM programs to be aired in their entirety using the Zoom platform.
+On the same day DZMM Radyo Patrol 630 and DZMM TeleRadyo switched to a simultaneous telecast with the English-language ANC, starting at 10:00 p.m..
+This was due to DZMM temporarily suspending its regular in-studio programming after requiring on-duty personnel to go on self-quarantine for 14 days following their exposure to two suspected coronavirus cases.
+The studio and facilities of DZMM were vacated and immediately disinfected, with those not exposed asked to work from home.
+With this move, DZMM, DZMM TeleRadyo, and the provincial regional AM radio stations became English-only as a provisional measure, airing the best of ANC and its current affairs programming from 5:30 p.m. to 10:00 p.m., with a 6:30 p.m. break for TV Patrol.
+On April 3, 2020 DZMM Radyo Patrol 630 and DZMM TeleRadyo resumed transmission, with all programming aired via the Zoom platform and with DZMM TeleRadyo sharing infrastructure, graphics, and commercials from ANC.

-On April 9–11, 2020, by virtue of a partnership between the Church of Jesus Christ of Latter-day Saints in the Philippines, given the effects of the enhanced community quarantine in Luzon and many other provinces, the 190th General Conference of the Church of Jesus Christ of Latter-Day Saints, aired from the Conference Center in Temple Square, Salt Lake City, Utah, USA was officially broadcast countrywide on both free-to-air and cable on DZMM TeleRadyo during the Easter Triduum period, making it the first time it had been ever done via satellite relay.
-All the broadcasts on DZMM TeleRadyo on the same days were also simulcast as well on ANC.
-This event was the very first time it had aired on Philippine television.
+Between April 9 and 11, 2020 a partnership with the Church of Jesus Christ of Latter-day Saints in the Philippines enabled the 190th General Conference of the Church of Jesus Christ of Latter-Day Saints at the Conference Center in Temple Square, Salt Lake City, Utah, USA to be broadcast countrywide on both free-to-air and cable via DZMM TeleRadyo.
+Necessitated by the effects of the enhanced community quarantine in Luzon and many other provinces, it marked the first time such a broadcast had ever been done via satellite relay and the first time the Conference had aired on Philippine television.
+All the broadcasts on DZMM TeleRadyo were simulcast on ANC as well.